 Brewhaha: LeBron upset with brewery over photo with beer

-Disgraced preacher Tony Alamo, who was convicted in Arkansas of sexually abusing girls he considered wives, has died in a North Carolina prison.
 On Monday night, James jokingly swiped a beer bottle from a surprised courtside server during the third quarter of Cleveland's playoff game against the Toronto Raptors and considered sipping it before handing it back.
+The exchange went viral on social media and James even kidded afterward that he wasn't much of a beer drinker and would have taken a sip if it had been red wine.

 Add your comments below